From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against DoS Attacks in UAV Swarm Networks: Introduction

-Fortunately, \emph{Moving Target Defense} (MTD)~\cite{tan2023survey, zhang2025moving} has emerged as a promising approach for proactively defending against various cyber threats.
-MTD aims to increase the uncertainty for attackers and disrupt attack reconnaissance-effort asymmetry by continuously or periodically changing the attack surface of a system~\cite{zhou2025resource}.
-However, current MTD implementations face three critical limitations in UAV contexts. (i) Existing MTD mechanisms are not primarily proposed for UAV networks, and the overhead of frequent adaptations may exceed the limited resources available on UAV platforms. (ii) Most MTD decision-making frameworks are designed to collect global information and coordinate defense actions in a centralized manner, which cannot operate efficiently and reliably within the unique constraints of UAV swarm networks. (iii) Sophisticated attackers can reconstruct attack target states by tracking and learning the mutation patterns, enabling them to persistently target UAV networks despite the use of MTD.
+However, applying traditional MTD to UAV scenarios presents three critical challenges. (i) First, many MTD mechanisms consume significant resources, making them unsuitable for resource-constrained UAV platforms. (ii) Second, most MTD decision-making frameworks are designed to collect global information and coordinate defense actions in a centralized manner, which cannot operate efficiently and reliably within the unique constraints of low-altitude networks. (iii) Third, sophisticated attackers can reconstruct attack target states by tracking and learning the mutation patterns, enabling them to persistently target UAVs despite the use of MTD.
 These limitations highlight the urgent need for distributed and intelligent MTD framework that can adaptively balance security and performance in UAV scenarios.